-- This document sets out the procedures for conducting the non-permanence risk analysis to 1.1.1 determine the non-permanence risk rating (risk rating "), which shall be used to determine the number of buffer credits that a jurisdictional program shall deposit into the jurisdictional pooled buffer account.
+- 1.1.1 This document sets out the procedures for conducting the non-permanence risk analysis to determine the non-permanence risk rating ("risk rating"), which shall be used to determine the number of buffer credits that a jurisdictional program shall deposit into the jurisdictional pooled buffer account.
 Risk ratings are based on an analysis of risk factors, which are added together to determine the total risk rating, as set out in Section 2.3.
-This document and the jurisdictional pooled buffer account are subject to periodic revision and reconciliation. - In addition to the equirements set out in this document, the jurisdictional program shall 1.1.2 comply with an applicable VCS Program rules and requirements. - The jurisdictional proponent shall clearly document and substantiate the risk analysis covering 1.1.3 each risk factor applicable to the jurisdictional program.
-During the assessment, the validation verification body and expert panel shall evaluate the risk analysis undertaken by the Juris distional proponent and assess all data, rationale, assumptions, justifications and documentation provided by the jurisdictional proponent to support the non-permanence risk rating
+This document and the jurisdictional pooled buffer account are subject to periodic revision and reconciliation. - 1.1.2 In addition to the requirements set out in this document, the jurisdictional program shall comply with all applicable VCS Program rules and requirements. - 1.1.3 The jurisdictional proponent shall clearly document and substantiate the risk analysis covering each risk factor applicable to the jurisdictional program.
+During the assessment, the validation/verification body and expert panel shall evaluate the risk analysis undertaken by the jurisdictional proponent and assess all data, rationale, assumptions, justifications and documentation provided by the jurisdictional proponent to support the non-permanence risk rating.

-RISK ANALYSIS AND BUFFER 2 DETERMINATION
+2 RISK ANALYSIS AND BUFFER DETERMINATION